etienne-martin/jquery.dialog.js/README.md

 Default: ```false```
 Affects: alert, prompt & confirm</sup>
 Whether or not the user should interact with the dialog box.
-Prevents the user from closing the dialog without entering any value
+Prevents the user from closing the dialog without entering any value.

 #### position
 <sup>Type: String